vesterheim/vesterheim.github.io/folk-art-school/classes/fiber-arts/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+Vesterheim offers a wide selection of fiber arts classes.
+Come to learn the ancient art of _nålbinding,_ the detailed stitching of authentic _bunads,_ a variety of traditional Scandinavian weaving styles, and more.
+The instructors at Vesterheim are known throughout the fiber arts community for their high level of skill in both their artform and teaching methods.
+Plus, the Decorah community boasts many resources for textile enthusiasts — great artists, wonderful supply stores, and plenty of inspiration.

 {% assign class__pagelist = site.data.pagelist | where: 'parent', page.url | sort: 'dtstart' %}
 {% include folk-art-school/class-list.html %}
 {% assign assign class__pagelist = nil %}